How space travel can unite a fractured world

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-Programming note: CNN Original Series Event "1968: The Year That Changed America," a four-part miniseries, looks back half a century at a year marked by the assassinations of MLK and RFK, a contentious presidential election, escalating anti-Vietnam War sentiment and more.
+Programming note: CNN Original Series Event "1968," a four-part miniseries, looks back half a century at a year marked by the assassinations of MLK and RFK, a contentious presidential election, escalating anti-Vietnam War sentiment and more.
 Watch Sunday, May 27, and Monday, May 28, at 9 p.m.
 ET.

 (CNN)They were just three men.
 But their peaceful message was seen by a billion people.
 And the timing couldn't have been better.